realA10001986/Flux-Capacitor/README.md

 If your remote control lacks the \* (starts command sequence) and \# (aborts command sequence) keys, you can use any other key, of course. \* could be eg. "menu" or "setup", \# could be "exit" or "return".

-If no key is pressed for 10 seconds, the learning process aborts, as does briefly pressing the Time Travel button.
-In those cases, the keys already learned are forgotten and nothing is saved.
+If no key is pressed for 10 seconds, the learning process aborts (as does briefly pressing the Time Travel button): The keys already learned are forgotten and nothing is saved.

-To make the FC forget a learned IR remote control, type *654321 followed by OK.
+To make the FC forget a learned IR remote control, type *654321ok.

 ### Locking IR control

-You can have your FC ignore IR commands from any IR remote control (be it the default supplied one, be it one you had the FC learn) by entering *70 followed by OK.
-After this sequence, the FC will ignore all IR commands until *70OK is entered again.
+You can have your FC ignore IR commands from any IR remote control (be it the default supplied one, be it one you had the FC learn) by entering *70ok.
+After this sequence, the FC will ignore all IR commands until *70ok is entered again.
 The purpose of this function is to enable you to use the same remote for your FC and other props (such as SID).

 Note that the status of the IR lock is saved 10 seconds after its last change, and is persistent across reboots.